 What is EDP Coverage?

 Virtually all businesses and organizations rely upon their computer and data management systems to conduct business efficiently and effectively.
-Technology is a substantial business investment and it is important that you are adequately insured against loss of hardware and essential data.
-Most property policies provide limited coverage for computer equipment and exclude losses that are specific to data, media, and losses caused by computer viruses or hacking.
+Technology is a substantial business investment, and you must adequately insure against loss of hardware and essential data.
+Most property policies provide limited coverage for computer equipment and exclude losses specific to data, media, and losses caused by computer viruses or hacking.

 EDP Equipment- The servers, computer terminals, monitors, laptops, etc.

-EDP Data- The information stored on the media such as facts, concepts, or programs, and additional expenses associated with data recovery.
+EDP Data- The information stored on the media, such as facts, concepts, programs, and additional expenses associated with data recovery.

 The Equipment and Media sections are within the property coverages.
 Given the volatility of technology equipment values, the most critical concerns are determining adequate limits and understanding the terms of the policy.
 Equipment and Media coverage can be written on either a replacement cost or actual cash value basis.
-Some policies may include a coinsurance clause, which requires that you insure the equipment and media for a certain percentage of the total value; typical coinsurance clauses require 80, 90 or 100% of total value, with a claim penalty imposed at the time of loss if the limit is determined to be inadequate.
-You can also insure your equipment on scheduled basis, in which all equipment is listed on the policy with a limit per item, or on a blanket basis.
+Some policies may include a coinsurance clause, which requires that you insure the equipment and media for a certain percentage of the total value.
+A typical coinsurance clause requires 80, 90, or 100% of the total value, with a claimed penalty imposed at the time of loss if the limit is inadequate.
+You can also insure equipment on a scheduled basis, meaning all equipment is listed on the policy with a per-item limit.
 Each of these provisions can have an impact on claim payments in the event of a loss.
-Although each insurance company has its own terms for EDP coverage, it is most desirable to obtain a policy that is written on a blanket basis with replacement cost and no coinsurance clause.
+Although each insurance company has its terms for EDP coverage, it is most desirable to obtain a policy on a blanket basis with replacement cost and no coinsurance clause.

-Does your policy provide coverage for losses caused by virus and hacking?
+Does your policy provide coverage for losses caused by viruses and hacking?

 Does it include coverage for a denial of access?